Building a Web App to Talk with AI Using OpenAI's Realtime API

 const mediaStream = await navigator.mediaDevices.getUserMedia({ audio: true });

-// Omitted (audio input conversion and callback execution)
+// Omitted (audio input conversion and callback processing)

 } catch (e) {